Deep Neural Network Approximation Theory: Approximation of multiplication, polynomials, smooth functions, and sinusoidals

-\begin{remark} The symmetry properties of $g_s(x)$ according to Lemma \ref{lem:gsproperties} lead to the interpolation error in the proof of Proposition~\ref{relu_square} to be identical in each interval, with the maximum error taken on at the center of the respective intervals.
+The symmetry properties of $g_s(x)$ according to Lemma \ref{lem:gsproperties} lead to the interpolation error in the proof of Proposition~\ref{relu_square} being identical in each interval, with the maximum error taken on at the centers of the respective intervals.
 More importantly, however, the approximating neural networks realize linear interpolation at a number of points that grows exponentially in network depth.
 This is a manifestation of the fact that the number of linear regions in the sawtooth construction (\ref{eq:Phisg}) grows exponentially with depth, which, owing to Lemma~\ref{defsawtooth}, is optimal.
-We emphasize that the theory developed in this paper hinges critically on this optimality property of the sawtooth construction, which, however, is brittle in the sense that networks with weights obtained through training will, as observed in \cite{NIPS2019_8328}, in general, not exhibit exponential growth of the number of linear regions with network depth.
-An interesting alternative approach to neural network training which manages to efficiently produce Yarotsky-type constructions, similar to the ones we consider here, was proposed recently in~\cite{fokina2019growing}.
-Understanding how the number of linear regions grows in general trained networks and quantifying the impact of this---possibly subexponential---growth behavior on the approximation-theoretic fundamental limits of neural networks constitutes a major open problem. \end{remark}
+We emphasize that the theory developed in this paper hinges critically on this optimality property, which, however, is brittle in the sense that networks with weights obtained through training will, as observed in \cite{NIPS2019_8328}, in general, not exhibit exponential growth of the number of linear regions with network depth.
+An interesting approach to neural network training which manages to partially circumvent this problem was proposed recently in~\cite{fokina2019growing}.
+Understanding how the number of linear regions grows in general trained networks and quantifying the impact of this---possibly subexponential---growth behavior on the approximation-theoretic fundamental limits of neural networks constitutes a major open problem.

 We proceed to the construction of networks that approximate the multiplication function over the interval $[-D,D]$.
 This will be effected by using the result on the approximation of $x^{2}$ just established combined with the polarization identity $xy = \tfrac{1}{4}((x+y)^2-(x-y)^2)$, the fact that $\rho(x) + \rho(-x)=|x|$, and a scaling argument exploiting that the ReLU function is positive homogeneous, i.e., $\rho(\lambda x)=\lambda\rho(x)$, for all $\lambda \geq 0$, $x\in\R$.